Our Mission

 What You Can Do

-Spread the structural lens - When friends complain about dysfunction, show them TSB
+Spread the structural lens - When friends complain about dysfunction, show them TSB.
+Help them see systems, not just villains.

 Stay for the long haul - This is cathedral work.
 We’re building institutions for our grandchildren.